The Betsy Hotel South Beach

 Associated Files:

 This is a 3-story, 9-bay domestic building in the Other style with Colonial Revival influences built in 1940.
+The building is u in plan.
 The structural system is concrete block stucco.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 The building has a flat roof.
 Windows are replacement aluminum single-hung sashes.
 There is a two-story, full-span portico characterized by a flat roof with rectangular stuccoed posts.
 Narrow porch at the first floor in front of either gable connected to two-story portico at center of building (5 bays wide); Metal railing with square and triangle design; Two-colored terrazzo floor.
 Primary entryway directly at center of building; Large double door with three columns of five small rectangular windows; Door flank on either side by a thin and fluted pilaster.

 * Date source: Miami-Dade County Property Appraiser